swseighman/PythonIntro/basics/loops/README.md

 for item in list_of_items:
 ```

 These naming conventions can help you follow the action being done on each item within a for loop.
-Using singular and plural toppings can help you identify whether a section of code is working with a single element from the list or the entire list.
+Using singular and plural names can help you identify whether a section of code is working with a single element from the list or the entire list.

 #### Doing More Work Within a for Loop
 You can do just about anything with each item in a for loop.
-Let’s build on the previous example by printing a message to each topping, telling them that they performed a great trick:
+Let’s build on the previous example by printing a message to each topping, telling them how much you like each topping:

 ```
 toppings = [`pepperoni`, `sausage`, `cheese`]